ENSpunks/LLC/Introduction.md

 I have been a practicing attorney since 2010.
 The majority of my career I have acted as outside counsel for business organizations.
 My practice included governance, compliance, intellectual property protection, tax strategy, mergers & acquisitions, or other business transactions.

 In 2022 I launched an ENS project with a group of 4 that I had never met IRL.
-One claimed to be an attorney from the US (me); one claimed to be an astrophysicist+mathematician in another Country; one that claimed to be an Australian photographer and surfer; and the last was totally undoxxed, but rumors abound of a Sherpa somewhere in the mountains.
-I proposed a legal entity to cover us all, like the ENS Foundation, for purposes of protecting us and potential users, but due to the situation a legal entity was a non-starter for the group.
-That is when I initially drafted the legal documentation for PUNKS LLC, a Delaware Series LLC, that forms the foundation of TOKENIZATION LLC, and began "wrapping" my individual wallets for limited liability protections starting with my gnosis safe multisig wallet for the project (memorialized in my PUNKS LLC documentation as an enspunks.eth subdomain).
+One claimed to be an attorney from the US (me); one claimed to be an astrophysicist+mathematician; one claimed to be an Australian photographer and surfer; and the last was totally undoxxed, but rumors abound of a Sherpa.
+I proposed the team set up a legal entity, something akin to the Cayman Island ENS Foundation, for purposes of limited liability protections and "legal personhood."
+Not having limited liability protections was not acceptable to me, and understandably a legal entity wasn't acceptable to the team as a whole.
+My solution was PUNKS LLC, a Delaware Series LLC, and drafting legal, or governance, documentation memorializing 0x addresses and enspunks.eth subdomains as seperate protected series under PUNKS LLC.

-TOKENIZATION LLC is an attempt to patent the system[1] and scale the PUNKS LLC legal and technological solution.
+PUNKS LLC was a solution to a problem I had, but I think everyone with a self-custody wallet has the same problem, unmitigated legal risk and potential personal liabilities.
+PUNKS LLC also saved me ~$200 per LLC (or wallet/ENS I wrapped) in filing fees, ~$50/year/LLC registered agent fee, and $300/yr/LLC franchise tax.

 ### WHAT IS TOKENIZATION LLC?

-TOKENIZATION LLC, is a Delaware Series Limited Liability Company
+TOKENIZATION LLC, is a Delaware Series Limited Liability Company for minting/owning/managing "protected series" (seperate limited liability companies under TOKENIZATION LLC).

-A Series LLC, short for Series Limited Liability Company, is a unique legal structure that is a lot like ENS Names.

-Where the ENS can create any number of subdomains, each with its own owner, manager, addresses, assets and records, the Series LLC can create any number of series, or seperate LLCs, each with its own owner, manager, accounts, assets, records, and limited liability protections.
+Where an ENS can create any number of subdomains, each with its own owner, manager, addresses, assets and records, a Series LLC can create any number of series, or seperate LLCs, each with its own owner, manager, accounts, assets, records, and limited liability protections.
 Further, where ENS has an owner and manager and the owner can change the manager, each series has a owner (called member) and manager, similarly the series owner can "set" the manager.
 Also where ENS names can be wrapped or unwrapped, a Delaware Series LLC series can be registered (filed woth the State) or protected (not filed with the State).

 The LLC Oracle, describe below, is similar to DNSSEC for gasless DNS import into ENS.
-Mostly invisible infrastructure that when enabled provides an independent source of truth or verification, or in the case of LLCs "proof of legal personhood."
+Mostly invisible infrastructure that when enabled provides an independent source of truth or verification, or in the case of LLCs "proof of legal personhood" legally bound to the ENS that represents ownership of the LLC and is used to manage the LLC.

 ### 🔮 LLC ORACLE